withaspirit/Elevator-Simulation/README.md

       - ARRIVAL_SENSOR_FAIL: hard fault that occurs when the ArrivalSensor at a Floor fails to return an ApproachEvent to Scheduler before Elevator's movement timer has expired.
       - DOORS_STUCK: soft fault that occurs when the Doors malfunction while opening or closing.
 Triggered by pushing a "Door Stuck" button in the GUI.

     * Simulation Initialization and Termination: The simulation is initialized using information contained in the Structure class.
 ElevatorSubsystem and FloorSubsystem are initialized and wait for the Scheduler to pass them a Structure.
 The Structure is initialized in Scheduler's main method.
 Each of the two Scheduler threads, one for passing information between ElevatorSubsystem and FloorSubsystem, the other vice-versa, pass Structure to FloorSubsystem and ElevatorSubsystem, respectively.

-Introduced conditions to terminate the Threads of the Simulation.
+   * Simulation Termination: Introduced conditions to terminate the Threads of the Simulation.
 This was done with a SystemStatus class for Scheduler, ElevatorSubsystem, FloorSubsystem, and each of the Elevators.
 The termination condition of the threads is when SystemStatus.activated() is false, except for Scheduler, which requires both Scheduler threads to be inactive.
 A Scheduler's termination is achieved by its Timer expiring.
 Each Scheduler sends a termination message to the System it communicates with and then terminates itself.
 The systems are then terminated by receiving the message, which indicates to the SystemStatus that the class’s thread should end.

   </details>